yash02896/world-chain/README.md

 <!-- ## Installing -->

 ## Running the Devnet
-To spin up a OP Stack devnet with `rollup-boost` and the `world-chain-builder` deployed, make sure that you have [just](https://github.com/casey/just?tab=readme-ov-file) installed, and docker daemon running.
+To spin up a OP Stack devnet with `rollup-boost` and the `world-chain-builder` deployed, make sure that you have [just](https://github.com/casey/just?tab=readme-ov-file), and [kurtosis-cli](https://docs.kurtosis.com/install/) installed as well as docker daemon running.
 Then simply run the following command.

 ```
 just devnet-up